darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 ##### The Motor Driver Circuit

-The movement of these motors have to be controlled through logic (or a program), a few of Nano's <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> pins needs to be programmed to pass turn signals.
-Since we have two motors for the bot, lets call them motor 1 (Left) and motor 2 (right).
+The movement of these motors have to be controlled through logic (or a program); a few of Nano's <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> pins needs to be programmed to pass turn signals.
+Since we have two motors for the bot, lets call them motor1 (Left) and motor2 (right).
 These motors are driven using the IC DRV8833 shown below.
 IN1 and IN2 provides turn direction signal for motor 1, and IN3 and IN4 for motor 2.
-The other inputs on the IC are Vcc and GND.
+The other inputs to the IC are Vcc and GND.
 We tap the unregulated 5V supply from GPIO pin 2 for Vcc voltage and a connection from pin 14 as the GND.
-OUT1 and OUT2 are the connections to motor 1 and OUT3 and OUT4 are the connections to motor 2.
-These circuit is shown in the breadboard connection below.
-The values from even numbered GPIO pins has been taken to the breadboard using a <a href="https://www.amazon.com/dp/B08T9HCL37">ribbon cable</a>
+OUT1 and OUT2 are the connections to motor1 and OUT3 and OUT4 are the connections to motor2.
+This circuit, wired on the breadboard is shown below.
+The voltages from even numbered GPIO pins (second row of the GPIO pins) has been wired to the breadboard using a <a href="https://www.amazon.com/dp/B08T9HCL37">ribbon cable</a>

 <div align="left">
   <img src="../assets/images/motor-driver.jpg"/>